-So what the truth about these workouts?
+So what is the truth about these workouts?
 Is cardio required for effective weight loss or is just strength training enough?
 Is HIIT different from cardio?

 Read on to find out all you need to know about HIIT and how to use this method of exercising to boost speed up your weight loss efforts.

 What is HIIT?
-How is it different from cardio?
+How is it Different from Cardio?

 HIIT or High-intensity interval training workouts are quite challenging.
 As can be understood from its very name, it is not a constant workout such as cycling or jogging steadily for thirty minutes.